Matthew Fontaine Maury: Legacy

 After decades of national and international work, Maury received fame and honors, including being knighted by several nations and given medals with precious gems as well as a collection of all medals struck by Pope Pius IX during his pontificate, a book dedication and more from Father Angelo Secchi, who was a student of Maury from 1848 to 1849 in the United States Naval Observatory.
 The two remained lifelong friends.
-Other religious friends of Maury included James Hervey Otey, his former teacher who, before 1857, worked with Bishop Leonidas Polk on the construction of the University of the South in Tennessee.
+Other religious friends of Maury included James Hervey Otey, first Episcopal Bishop of Tennessee and his former teacher who, before 1857, worked with Bishop Leonidas Polk on the construction of the University of the South in Tennessee.
 While visiting, Maury was convinced by his old teacher to deliver the "cornerstone speech."

 As a U.S. Navy officer, he declined awards from foreign nations.
 Some were offered to Maury's wife, Ann Hull Herndon-Maury, who accepted them on her husband's behalf.
 Some have been placed at Virginia Military Institute or lent to the Smithsonian.
 He became a commodore (often a title of courtesy) in the Virginia Provisional Navy and a Commander in the Confederacy.